Takois/kitapyurdu-topsellers/README.md

 # kitapyurdu-topsellers
-it prints top 100 seller to a text file using scrapy
+it prints top 100 seller at kitapyurdu.com to a text file using scrapy